How the Oblique Drift Instability Alters Solar Wind Heating and Constrains the Distribution of Solar Wind Observations

-We propose an instability mechanism---the Oblique Drift Instability---to explain observations of $\beta_{\parallel,p}$, the magnitudes of $\alpha$-particle drifts with respect to the protons, which are also very rarely observed to be faster than a single \Alfven velocity \cite{McManus_2024_ApJ,Wang_2025_ApJ}, as well as the heating of both the protons and alphas.
-The presence of drifted $\alpha$-particles leads to emission of power for oblique wavemodes via the $n=-1$ cyclotron resonance.
+We propose an instability mechanism---the Oblique Drift Instability---to explain the lower limit on the observations of $\beta_{\parallel,p}$, the magnitudes of $\alpha$-particle drifts with respect to the protons, which are also very rarely observed to be faster than a single \Alfven velocity \cite{McManus_2024_ApJ,Wang_2025_ApJ}, as well as the heating of both the protons and alphas.
+The presence of drifting $\alpha$-particles leads to emission of power for oblique wavemodes via the $n=-1$ cyclotron resonance.
 If $\beta_{\parallel,p}$ is sufficiently large, the increased width of the proton VDF fills the velocity space with enough particles that can absorb this emitted power, creating a stable configuration.
 In contrast, lowering the value of $\beta_{\parallel,p}$ decreases the proton phase space density at the appropriate resonant velocities, enabling the $\alpha$-driven emission to destabilize the equilibrium.
 The emitted power from the alphas is then absorbed by thermal protons through the $n=1$ cyclotron resonance, leading to proton heating and increasing $\beta_{\parallel,p}$.
 This setup effectively restricts the lowest values of $\beta_{\parallel,p}$ ``allowed'' by the linear theory.
-It also provides a constant mechanism to both limit the secondary population drift and to heat both thermal protons and secondary populations.
+It also provides a constant mechanism to both limit the secondary population drift and to heat thermal protons and secondary populations.

-As the set of VDF parameters specific for ODI correspond to the ones observed around the \Alfven surface, the ODI may serve as an additional avenue of intense solar wind heating in this region of the inner heliosphere.
-Just outside of the corona ($r \sim 2 R_\odot$) the \Alfven speed is too high compared to the $\alpha$-particle and proton beam drifts, while at larger radial distances plasma $\beta$ becomes too high for ODI to be significant, leaving the \Alfven surface as a very specific region where this mechanism can become very intense and act as the primary regulator of solar wind evolution.
+As the set of VDF parameters specific for ODI correspond to the ones observed in the sub-\Alfvenic solar wind, the ODI may serve as an additional avenue of intense solar wind heating in this region of the inner heliosphere.
+Just outside of the corona ($r \sim 2 R_\odot$) the role of ODI in unclear.
+Although \Alfven speed is very high compared to the thermal speed, it is not currently understood how the $\alpha$-particle and proton beam drifts evolve once the collisions are no longer dominant.
+At larger radial distances plasma $\beta$ becomes too high for the ODI to be significant, leaving the sub-\Alfvenic wind as a specific region where this mechanism can become very intense and act as the primary regulator of solar wind evolution.